theo-armour/theo-armour.github.io/snippets/snippets/0-dev-notes.md

 # To Do / \* = idea / [] = doIt / [x] = done / more??

+## 2019-10-27

+Good question: should I keep my diary as markdown files or as HTML files?

 ## 2019-10-26

 vs code workspaces are quite nifty.